Dr Cat Scott

 - Areas of expertise: biosphere-atmosphere interactions; secondary organic aerosol; natural aerosol; aerosol-climate interactions; land-use change

 - Location: 10.07 Priestley Centre

 - Website: catscott.org | Leeds Ecosystem, Atmosphere & Forest (LEAF) centre | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 I am a NERC Independent Research Fellow and University Academic Fellow in Biosphere-Climate Interactions.
 The overall aim of my research is to understand the extent to which land-use change can help mitigate climate change and meet the targets set in the Paris Agreement on Climate.
 I work in the Institute for Climate and Atmospheric Science and am a member of the Atmospheric Chemistry and Aerosols research theme.

 I am also Director of the Leeds Ecosystem, Atmosphere and Forest (LEAF) centre.
 LEAF aims to bring together anyone working on forest/vegetation related research from various faculties within University, and make this research more accessible its end-users.
 We also work with external partners such as charities, local authorities and media organisations on collaborative projects.

-I am currently undertaking a secondment to the Department for Business, Energy and Industrial Strategy (BEIS), for two days each week, working in the Science and Innovation for Climate and Energy (SICE) Directorate.
+During 2018/2019 I undertook a secondment to the Department for Business, Energy and Industrial Strategy (BEIS), for two days each week, working in the Science and Innovation for Climate and Energy (SICE) Directorate.